lowRISC/sonata-system/doc/dev/ref-manual.md

 of an open-source FPGA design, which allows you to modify the core to add new features (and for us to add updates to your core without needing you to desolder your main IC!).

 This also means you can customize your design.
 You may want to have a different number of UARTs or SPI blocks for example.
-This document describes the base configuration, but you can
+This document describes the base configuration.

 The FPGA image is parameterizable to enable custom setups.
 It should be easy, for example, to change the number of UART, SPI and I2C instances.